Friday 15 June 2018

 Dr Richard Protheroe, Consultant Anaesthetist, Salford Royal NHS Foundation Trust

-Dr Ronan O’Leary, Consultant in Neurosciences and Trauma Intensive Care Medicine, Addenbrooke's Hospital, Cambridge University Hospitals NHS Foundation Trust
+Dr Ronan O’Leary, Consultant in Neurosciences and Trauma Intensive Care Medicine, Cambridge University Hospitals NHS Foundation Trust

-Debate: Should we apply neuromuscular paralysis in the management of TBI on ITU?
+Debate: Should we apply neuromuscular paralysis in the management of traumatic brain injury on intensive care units?

 Tea and coffee break

-Mr Peter Whitfield, Consultant Neurosurgeon and Honorary Senior Clinical Lecturer, University Hospitals Plymouth NHS Trust
+Mr Peter Whitfield, Consultant and Honorary Associate Professor, South West Neurosurgery Centre, University Hospitals Plymouth NHS Trust

 Rehabilitation following traumatic brain injury